 The regulatory treatment of VoIP services like those we and others offer remains uncertain.
 The FCC, Congress, the courts and the states continue to look at issues surrounding the provision of VoIP, including whether this service is properly classified as a telecommunications service or an information service.
 The FCC's decision to classify VoIP as an information service should eliminate much if not all local regulation of the service and should limit federal regulation to consumer protection, as opposed to economic issues.
 For example, on the federal level, the FCC recently required providers of "interconnected" VoIP services, such as ours, to file a letter with the FCC certifying compliance with certain E-911 functionality.
+In May 2007, the FCC extended its Telecommunications Relay Service requirements to "interconnected" VoIP service providers to allow access to persons with hearing or speech-impaired disabilities.
 Disputes have also arisen with respect to the rights of VoIP providers and their telecommunications provider partners to obtain interconnection and other rights under the Act from incumbent telephone companies.
 With regard to the latter, in March 2007, the FCC declared that wholesale telecommunications carriers are entitled to interconnect and exchange traffic with incumbent local exchange carriers when providing services to VoIP providers.
 We cannot predict how the remaining issues will be resolved, but uncertainties in the existing law as it applies to VoIP or any determination that results in greater or different regulatory obligations than competing services would result in increased costs, reduce anticipated revenues and impede our ability to effectively compete or otherwise adversely affect our ability to successfully roll-out and conduct our telephony business.
 In April 2007, the FCC issued an order that, among other things, will require us to establish and follow certain protocols before providing customer call data either during a customer-initiated telephone call or via online access.
-Moreover, the FCC's order limits our ability to share certain customer proprietary network information with others that help us to provide our VoIP service absent the express opt-in by the customer
+Moreover, the FCC's order limits our ability to share certain customer proprietary network information with others that help us to provide our VoIP service absent the express opt-in by the customer to the use of such information for the purpose of marketing communications-related services.
+We do not know at this time the extent of such changes or what impact, if any, they will have.